 Squeeze a wedge of lemon over the fritters before serving

 To toast walnuts: add chopped walnuts to a frying pan on low heat and gently toast for about 5 minutes, until slightly golden, and smelling nice and toasty.
 Remove from the heat and allow to cool slightly before chopping.

-If you enjoyed this pork and miso noodle soup you might want to try these recipes:
+If you enjoyed this oven roasted chicken in immune boosting soup then you might want to try these recipes: